About Patrick Jacobs

-Attorney Pat Jacobs has over 40 years experience successfully representing injured and disabled individuals in West Virginia.
+Attorney Pat Jacobs has over 40 years of experience successfully representing injured and disabled individuals in West Virginia.
 Client service and client satisfaction are our main goals.
 Each case gets personal and individual attention.

-Asbestosis & Mesothelioma Lung Disease / Cancer
+Asbestosis & Mesothelioma, Lung Disease / Cancer

-Social Security Disability and SSI Benefits
+Social Security Disability / SSI

-Defective Products and Medical Devices
+Defective Products / Defective Medical Devices

 Below are some frequently asked questions about The Law Offices of G. Patrick Jacobs.
 Most are general questions, and the answers that we have supplied may not apply to your case.
 More specific questions can be answered by contacting our personal injury lawyers in West Virginia.